xozxro/cryptoprinter/README.md

 The bot is derived from the algorithms which empower Nyria's dip - buying alert bots.
-It's been made open source to strive for transparent and effecient community development, so Nyria can build a trust - driven ecosystem and environment around the creation, improvement, and public relase of the bot as a product.
+It's been made open source to strive for transparent and effecient community development, so Nyria can build a trust - driven ecosystem and environment around the creation, improvement, and public release of the bot as a product.

 > If you are interested in developing
 > this project under Nyria, or have